 29. One particular quirk I have is frequently drawing the symbols of my favorite bands (RHCP, Nirvana, Led Zeppelin, etc.) on the back of my notebooks.

 30. I’m not a messy person-in fact I’m mildly OCD-but I’m a “piler”.
 If you go to my room you’ll find piles of crap everywhere.

 31. I often start several mini-projects at the same time that are unrelated to school, but I rarely finish anythin- :-P

 32. My favorite sport is definitely baseball.
-I also love American football, basketball, hockey, and soccer.
-My favorite sports teams are the “big three” Cleveland teams (Indians/Browns/Cavaliers) and the Ohio State Buckeyes.
+I also love American football, basketball, soccer, and hockey My favorite sports teams are the “big three” Cleveland teams (Indians/Browns/Cavaliers) and the Ohio State Buckeyes.
 I am also a strong supporter of Team USA women and men’s soccer.
 I also very much enjoy the Olympic games.

-33. I have attended a Catholic school from kindergarten all the way up to college, graduating from St. Louis School (K-8) and St. Thomas Aquinas High School of Louisville, Ohio and currently enrolled at Walsh University.
+33. I attended a Catholic school from kindergarten all the way up to college, graduating from St. Louis School (K-8), St. Thomas Aquinas High School of Louisville, Ohio, and Walsh University for my Bachelor’s degree.

 34. I love naps!